Pneumococcal conjugate vaccine: Vaxneuvance

 Vaxneuvance is a pneumococcal 15-valent conjugate vaccine created by Merck that was approved for medical use in the United States in July 2021.
 The vaccine was developed under the code name "V114".
 It is identical to PCV13, except that it adds serotypes 22F and 33F.
-These two serotypes are particularly important because, after "widespread use of the PCV13…[vaccine] in many countries," these two serotypes are now "among leading serotypes causing IPD in children and adults."
+These two serotypes are particularly important because, after "widespread use of the PCV13...[vaccine] in many countries," these two serotypes are "among leading serotypes causing IPD in children and adults."

 Vaxneuvance is indicated for the active immunization for the prevention of invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, 22F, 23F and 33F in adults 18 years of age and older.

-On 14 October 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vaxneuvance, intended for prophylaxis against pneumococcal pneumonia and associated invasive disease.
+In October 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vaxneuvance, intended for prophylaxis against pneumococcal pneumonia and associated invasive disease.
 The applicant for this medicinal product is Merck Sharp & Dohme B.V.
 Vaxneuvance was approved for medical use in the European Union in December 2021.